nura-vault/nura-pwa/README.md

 $ npm run build
 ```

-Now you can deply the production elsewhere.
+Now you can deploy the production elsewhere.
 It is recommended to use [nginx](https://www.nginx.com/) as a reverse proxy and [certbot](https://certbot.eff.org/) to get a ssl certificate to ensure an secure connection.

 <details>
     <summary> Installation on nginx with certbot </summary>